Skip to content

 Limitations of Prior Work

-Analogous limitations of information-theoretic bounds: Generalization bounds based on mutual information \(I(W;S)\) suffer from the same deficiency.
+Similar Limitations in Information-Theoretic Bounds: Generalization bounds based on mutual information \(I(W;S)\) suffer from analogous issues.

-(1) Construct a family of MAC-Bayes generalization bounds that exploit block structure and yield meaningful guarantees even when the original PAC-Bayes bounds are vacuous; (2) analyze the optimal choice of block size; (3) investigate whether a high-probability (PAC) counterpart can be obtained.
+(1) Construct a family of MAC-Bayes generalization bounds that utilize block structures, providing meaningful bounds even when original PAC-Bayes bounds are vacuous; (2) Analyze the optimal selection of block size; (3) Explore the feasibility of obtaining high-probability (PAC) versions.

 Core Idea